RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 end_datetime=redvox.common.date_time_utils.datetime_from(2021, 1, 1, 0, 0, 0)
 ```

 *** There may be some location timestamps which are outside the requested range.
-These indicate the best position of the station, and the station has not moved since the timestamp of the best location.
+This is normal.
+They indicate the best position of the station, and the station has not moved since the timestamp of the best location.

 _station_ids:_ a list, set, or tuple of station IDs as strings to filter on.
 If `None` or not given, will return all IDs that match the other filter criteria.
 The default value is `None`.